ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 HPKE Symmetric Algorithms:

-: One or more pairs of identifiers for the different HPKE KDF and AEAD:
+: One or more pairs of identifiers for the different combinations of HPKE KDF and AEAD that the Oblivious Gateway Resource supports:
   <dl>
   <dt>HPKE KDF ID:</dt>
   <dd markdown="1">